 My post-surgery PSA checks consistently came back as undetectable (<0.03 ng/ml) each and every time.
 I was hoping to close in on the 5-year mark with that being the case, but in September 2015, my PSA came back detectable at 0.05 ng/ml.
 That’s still well below the 0.2 ng/ml that defines biochemical recurrence of the prostate cancer, but it was enough to put me back onto a three-month PSA test schedule.
 In December 2015, my PSA came back at 0.04 ng/ml.
-We continued the more frequent testing and now in April 2016, my PSA is at 0.08 ng/ml.
+We continued the more frequent testing and in April 2016, my PSA was at 0.08 ng/ml.
 That caused enough concern for the doctor to order a baseline bone scan for me, and there were no signs of metastasis in May 2016.
 My PSA in August 2016 inexplicably dropped (not that I’m complaining) back to 0.05 ng/ml.
-In December, it rose slightly to 0.06 and in April 2017, it’s back up to 0.08 ng/ml.
+In December, it rose slightly to 0.06 and in April 2017, it was 0.08 ng/ml, and in August 2017 it was 0.09 ng/ml.
 Frustrating.

 Being the typical doctor-avoiding, “nothing’s wrong with me” 52-year old guy, I found myself in my doctor’s office in October 2010 to have pain in my hip checked out.
 She was diligent enough to take the exam one step further by checking out a few other things that had been overlooked for about three years, including a digital rectal exam (DRE).